mnwhite/HiddenHealth-public/Code/README.txt

 EvalCount.py : Electronic proof that I am a terrible programmer.

-UnusedCode/ : Directory with a bunch of old specifications that I experimented with at
+/UnusedCode : Directory with a bunch of old specifications that I experimented with at
     various points in the project's life-cycle.
 Some of these might have outdated formatting and need to be updated with new/missing parameters for them to run properly.
 These include versions of the HRS and PSID specifications at a biannual frequency, versions with all three panel datasets (the MEPS-SAQ, PSID, and HRS), and specifications with type heterogeneity but no mixed normal health shocks.

+MakeLatentHealthFile.py : Stripped down version of the main estimation file, intended to be
+    used by other researchers who want to either make a discretized latent health process for their own structural model, or to make a "filtration dataset" that provides the model's prediction of the distribution of latent health (and reporting type) for any combination of sex, age, and sequence of recently reported SRHS.
+See the LatentHealthLite repository for more detailed instructions on how to use this script.

+LoadLatentHealthProcess.py : Python module for reading a discretized latent health process
+    into memory, after constructing it with MakeLatentHealthFile.py.

+LoadLatentHealthProcess.m : Matlab script for reading a discretized latent health process
+    into memory, after constructing it with MakeLatentHealthFile.py.

+MergeLatentHealthFilter.do : Example Stata script for merging a "filtration dataset" created
+    with MakeLatentHealthFile.do into panel data.